nuvolaris/nuv/README.md

 - a way to create a hierarchy of taskfiles
 - documentation for tasks powered by [docopt](http://docopt.org/)

-Note that to avoid an egg and chicken problem, `nuv` itself is build with his ancestor, `task`.
+Note that to avoid an egg and chicken problem, `nuv` itself is built with his ancestor, `task`.

 - Build it with just `task build`.
 - Run tests with `task test`.

 # Documentation

+## Environment variables

+The following environment variables allows to ovverride certain defaults.

+- `NUV_ROOT` is the  folder where `nuv` looks for its tasks.
+It is not defined, it follows the algorithm below to find it.
+- `NUV_REPO` is the github repo where `nuv` downloads its tasks.
+It it is not defined, it defaults to `https://github.com/nuvolaris/olaris`
+- `NUV_BRANCH` is the branch where `nuv` looks for its tasks.
+The branch to use is defined at build time and it is the base version (without the patch level).
+For example, if `nuv` is `0.3.0-morpheus` the branch to use will be `0.3-morpheus`

 ## Where `nuv` looks for tasks